Strategic management: Definitions

+Michael D. Watkins (2007) argued that strategic management operates as a critical bridge between an organization's mission, vision, and execution.
+He asserted that if the mission statement and goals answer the 'what' question, and if the vision statement answers the 'why' questions, then strategy provides answers to the 'how' question of business management.
+In other words, strategy encompasses the methods, frameworks, and decision-making processes that enable a company to translate its aspirations into concrete actions and competitive success.

 Application

-Strategy is defined as "the determination of the basic long-term goals of an enterprise, and the adoption of courses of action and the allocation of resources necessary for carrying out these goals."
+Strategy is defined as "the determination of the basic long-term goals of an enterprise, and the adoption of courses of action and the allocation of resources necessary for carrying out these goals".
 Strategies are established to set direction, focus effort, define or clarify the organization, and provide consistency or guidance in response to the environment.

 Strategic management involves the related concepts of strategic planning and strategic thinking.
 Strategic planning is analytical in nature and refers to formalized procedures to produce the data and analyses used as inputs for strategic thinking, which synthesizes the data resulting in the strategy.
 Strategic planning may also refer to control mechanisms used to implement the strategy once it is determined.
 In other words, strategic planning happens around the strategic thinking or strategy making activity.

 Strategic management is often described as involving two major processes: formulation and implementation of strategy.
 While described sequentially below, in practice the two processes are iterative and each provides input for the other.